galenbr/2021ActiveVision/ros_ws/src/projects/active_vision/ReadMe.txt

 Active vision project

-roslaunch active_vision workspace.launch policy:="heuristic"
+roslaunch active_vision workspace.launch
 -> Starts gazebo with table and kinect.

-The heuristic policy service is also started.
+roslaunch --ros-args active_vision policyTester.launch
+-> Show the arguments for the launch file

+roslaunch active_vision policyTester.launch policy:="PCA_LDA_LR"
+-> Starts the policy tester with PCA_LDA_LR policy

 1) rosrun active_vision environmentTesting
    Code with the "environment" class to do the following functions: